 When taken short-term as prescribed by a physician, opioids can safely reduce intense physical pain.
 However, taking an opioid over a long period can lead to dependence.

-Taking too high a dose can lead to extreme drowsiness, nausea, euphoria, and slowed breathing.
+Too high a dose can lead to extreme drowsiness, nausea, euphoria, and slowed breathing.
 The risks of opioid dependence and addiction are higher if you misuse the medicines.
-Misuse includes taking someone else’s prescription, taking your opioids in a different way than you are supposed to, or taking the drug to get high.
+Misuse includes

 Opioid addictions can be masked as medically necessary by the user for treating chronic pain.
 This can also make it difficult for families to commit to getting help.